dblake26/streaming-01-getting-started/README.md

 ```shell
 python process_streaming_0.py
 ```
 ✔️ Make sure your scripts complete successfully.
-If not, post screenshots and the text of any error messages in the discussion.
 ---

 ## Update Edit README

-Edit this README.md file.
-It uses Markdown, a simple and easy markup language.

-- Keep the prerequisites and task headings.
-- Within the task headings, record only the commands that worked on YOUR machine.
-- Remove unnecessary instructions once you've mastered them.
-- Add any additional notes that will help you in the future.

 ## Sync to GitHub

 Now it's time to get the local work you did on your machine, back up to your cloud repo in GitHub.

 ### Option A: Use VS Code (Easy!)